-After you get the Cuttlebug machine you'll need to buy dies.
+In addition to a die cutting machine, such as the Cuttlebug, you'll need to buy dies.
 A die is a thin metal piece in a certain shape (like paper punch shapes, scallops,

 leaves, flowers, tags etc.) Depending on the brand these are really thin or have a big chunk of foam and plastic base on them.
-No matter what it's like you can usually use it in
+No matter what it's like you can usually